purescript-hyper/hyper/docs/servers.md

 ## Testing

-When running tests you might not want to start a full HTTP server and sends requests using an HTTP client.
+When running tests you might not want to start a full HTTP server and send requests using an HTTP client.
 Instead you can use the server in `Hyper.Test.TestServer`.
 It runs your middleware directly on `Conn` values, and collects the response using a Writer monad.
 You get back a `TestResponse` from